paezha/University-AI-Panel/README.md

 university gambles its most important asset when betting on AI: its reputation as a place were knowledge is created, and as a custodian of knowledge.
-AIs already have a reputation for producing mis- and disinformation–from the very titans of the field[^48] to the unaware[^49], and beyond, to bad-faith actors.
+AIs already have a reputation for producing mis- and disinformation–from the very titans of the field[^49] to the unaware[^50], and beyond, to bad-faith actors[^51].
 In my view, there are no efficiencies, no promises of future excellence, that can compensate the risk of ruining an institutions reputation.

 Why?
 The reputational risk…universities are under siege from unsympathetic or actively hostile actors.
 Universities main source of